GodlySchnoz/Python-Mailer/README.md

 For image attachments write names/path in image_names.txt each image should have a different line for files do the same but with the file_names.txt file.

-The code presents a comment for each line making it easier even for the least tech savy to understand it.
+The code presents a comment for each line making it easier even for the least tech savy to understand it as it was created for use as a divulgation newsletter meant to be written not necessarely by programmers.

 --------------------------------------------------------------------------